122004vv/SMS/README.md

 - Option to do Deletion of every single data record.
 - Dynamically Calculate age with Date of Birth of a Student.
 - Hosted in Vercel.
-- Holds a HTML form with Tailwind CSS styling and does `pagenation`.
+- Holds a HTML form with Tailwind CSS styling and does `pagination`.
 - Refer package.json for all the modules that has been imported for smooth working of this application.

 ### Summary: